davepinch/pinchy.cc/content/camera-roll/2023/06/2023-06-13-ginkgo-in-the-backyard.md

 ---
-title: "Ginkgo in the backyard"
+title: "Ginkgo in the backyard" photograph of:
-when: 2023-06-13
+  - Ginkgo biloba
+  - leaf
+  - water
+  - Bothell, Washington
 picture: content/camera-roll/2023/06/2023-06-13-ginkgo-in-the-backyard/20230613_231822140_iOS.jpg
 thumbnail: content/camera-roll/2023/06/2023-06-13-ginkgo-in-the-backyard/20230613_231822140_iOS-thumbnail.jpg
 type: picture
+when: 2023-06-13
 tags:
-  - Ginkgo biloba
   - Identified with PictureThis
-  - leaf
-  - water
   - in the backyard
   - photograph
-  - Bothell, Washington
 ---
 Mary and I walked outside to enjoy the sunny day.
 We admired these droplets of water on the [Ginkgo tree](/ginkgo-biloba/).